ektasaini/A2-calculator/Division.md

 Then : Division done left to right, results buffered at each stage.
 Final result displayed.

+## Scenario: Operand 2 not present

+Given : Calculator charged and turned on

+When : Put in first number, put in '/' sign, press '='.

+Then : Error displayed.

 ## Scenario: More than once "/" used

 Given : Calculator charged and turned on